 Access to the research sites was negotiated in a number of different ways.
 As part of the development of a PhD proposal seeking funding from the Economic and Social Research Council (ESRC), two authorities in the North of England were approached to ascertain if they would be willing to participate in and support the research project.
 I had contacts with certain key figures in these local authorities as a result of existing personal and professional connections.
 A third local authority was secured during the course of the research project and following a written approach from the Lead Supervisor, Professor Roger Smith, which outlined the research, its objectives and what was required from participating local authorities.
 A briefing note for local authorities was developed to provide a summary of the research project.
-A version of this is attached as Appendix 2

-11 Officials within DCLG are aware of my research and I have been given the impression by more than one individual involved with the programme that they are not entirely supportive of my work.
+&lt;sup>11 Officials within DCLG are aware of my research and I have been given the impression by more than one individual involved with the programme that they are not entirely supportive of my work.